MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 **Can I share files from [!include[pn-sharepoint](../includes/pn-sharepoint.md)] on [!include[pn-remote-assist](../includes/pn-remote-assist.md)]?**

-No, you can only share local files and files from OneDrive.
+No, you can only share local files and files from [!include[pn-onedrive](../includes/pn-onedrive.md).

 Still need help?
 Try our [user forums](https://techcommunity.microsoft.com/t5/Mixed-Reality/ct-p/MixedReality).